Protect your team's private chats – Introducing backup for Microsoft Teams Private Chat. Learn more

 2.4.
 Backup Teams data using third-party cloud backup solutions

 While the native retention settings offered by Microsoft are helpful to retain your data for regulatory compliance, they are not designed for the purpose of backup and restore, and therefore, have serious limitations as a backup solution.
 Third-party cloud backup applications like SysCloud are better options to effortlessly back up and restore your Microsoft Teams data.
-SysCloud Backup for Microsoft 365 allows admins to back up Teams channel conversations and files, and export or restore them whenever needed.
+SysCloud Backup for Microsoft 365 allows admins to back up Teams channel conversations, private chats, and files, and export or restore them whenever needed.

 SysCloud Backup for Microsoft 365 provides automated, secure cloud backup for all your Microsoft 365 apps, including Teams.
 With SysCloud, administrators can easily recover from accidental deletions or ransomware attacks and identify compliance gaps in the backup archives.